Free weaning plan - Register here

 Is ultrasound safe?

 Ultrasound scans have been used for decades, but some expectant parents still worry about whether or not they are safe and how many ultrasound scans they should be having during their pregnancy.

-It’s perfectly natural to be a little nervous, but there are no known risks or evidence to show that ultrasound scans are harmful to your baby when done by your healthcare professional.
+It’s perfectly natural to be a little nervous, but rest assured that there are no known risks or evidence to show that ultrasound scans are harmful to your baby when done by your healthcare professional1.
 Ultrasound uses sound waves instead of radiation, so it’s much safer than an X-ray, and it helps you and your doctor determine if your pregnancy is healthy.

 Expecting twins?

-Have a question about your scans during pregnancy?
+Have a question about scanning in pregnancy?

 Join our baby club